dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/RelationshipsAgent.md

 ## EXTRACTION RULES
 1. Load permitted relationship types from RELATIONSHIPS ONTOLOGY (using LoadRelationshipsOntology tool).
-2. Use only the relationships defined in the ontology.
+2. Use ONLY the relationships defined in the RELATIONSHIPS ONTOLOGY.
 3. Use ONLY entity IDs from the already extracted entities.
 4. Assign a unique ID to each relationship: `r1`, `r2`, `r3`, etc.
-5. Save the extracted relationships (using SaveRelationships tool in FilesPlugin).
+5. Extract ALL possible relationships, including implicit ones.
+6. When persons are mentioned in the context of events, include participates_in relationships.
+7. Be comprehensive - prefer extracting more relationships over fewer.

 ## FALLBACK
 If no valid relationships are found, return: